zcloud-ws/secure-templates/README.md

 ## Template Functions

 * `env`: Get environment variable.
 * `secret`: Get the Key value of a secret engine.
 If the key name is not provided, it returns a key and value map that can be iterated.
 * `sprig functions`: Visit the [docs](https://masterminds.github.io/sprig/) for a complete list of functions.

+## Configuration options

+These are configuration options for the Secure Templates tool.
+Here's a brief explanation for each:

+- `secretShowNameAsValueIfEmpty`: If set to true, when a secret key's value is empty, the key's name will be shown as the value.
+- `secretIgnoreNotFoundKey`: If set to true, the tool will ignore if a secret key is not found in the secrets engine.
+- `envShowNameAsValueIfEmpty`: Similar to `secretShowNameAsValueIfEmpty`, but for environment variables.
+If set to true, when an environment variable's value is empty, the variable's name will be shown as the value.
+- `envAllowAccessToSecureTemplateEnvs`: If set to true, the tool will allow access to secure template environment variables.
+- `envRestrictedNameRegex`: This is a regular expression that defines the naming convention for restricted environment variables.
+In the provided example, any environment variable starting with "SC_" would be considered restricted.

 # Author